I thought it would be interesting to share some of my best health tips in a fun and playful way.

 Bake, grill, steam, and boil - don’t fry.

-Cut out sugar and anything that turns into sugar very quickly like foods made from white flour and white rice.
+Cut out sugar and anything that turns into sugar very quickly like white rice and foods made from flour.

 Ditch your shoes once in a while and walk barefoot.
 Walking on dewy grass, the beach, or by the water has been shown to be the best locations to transfer positive and heeling energy from the Earth to your body.